sig-gis/SEPAL-CEO/docs_OpenMRV/deforestSMFM.rst

 1. Click and run the first cell under the **Setup** header

    1. If the help text is outputted beneath the cell move onto the 3rd step.
-If there is an error continue to step 2.
+If there is an error continue to step 2. <<<error might say python3: can't open file '/home/username/deforest/sepal/change.py': [Errno 2] No such file or directory>>>

 .. figure:: images/smfm_notebook_1_setup.png
    :alt: Successful setup.